pieroproietti/get-eggs/OLD_VERSION/tarballs/requirements/rocky/README.md

 On `Software selection` select "minimun installation" and confirm with button "Done" up on right.

 Then on `Installation destination` select the disk.
 I used a 32G disk, choose the third option advanced custom, then press "Done".
-On the GUI disk partition, create a minimal partition - just 1M - type `bootBIOS`, then add the remain space to a / partition format ext4.
+On the GUI disk partition, create a minimal partition - just 1M - FOLDER `bootBIOS`, then add the remain space to a / partition format ext4.
 Press "Done" again and accept changes.

 We can create user `artisan` and choose a password and press "Done" to finish.